PatriziaGessa/NewsApp/README.md

 # Project Overview
-An app to display recent news stories using [Guardian API](https://open-platform.theguardian.com/documentation/)
+A news feed app to display regularly updated news from the internet using [Guardian API](https://open-platform.theguardian.com/documentation/).
+This is API which returns information in a JSON format.

-# What will I learn?
-This project is about combining various ideas and skills we’ve been practicing throughout the course.
-They include:
+# Design & functionality include

-- Connecting to an API
+- Connecting to Guardian API
 - Parsing the JSON response
-- Handling error cases gracefully
+- Error handling
 - Updating information regularly
 - Using an AsyncTask
 - Doing network operations independent of the Activity lifecycle